ykyr/enhanced-snapshots/README.md

 * S3 bucket and all backup data
 * DynamoDB tables

-Note: Though the EC2 instance will be deleted it will not remove the subscription to the software product from AWS and for more details on this refer to https://aws.amazon.com/marketplace/help/200799470 **Note** It may take several minutes to delete all the resources, especially if backup data has been stored.
+**Note** Though the EC2 instance will be deleted it will not remove the subscription to the software product from AWS and for more details on this refer to https://aws.amazon.com/marketplace/help/200799470

+**Note** It may take several minutes to delete all the resources, especially if backup data has been stored.

 # IAM user creation (optional)